1. Why do we care about academic dishonesty? Doesn’t it just hurt the person engaging in it?

 - Discuss academic integrity as a positive value.
-Encourage and enable students to do their best work.
+Encourage and enable students to do their best work to learn the most.
 Show them how “best work” involves giving other people credit for their contributions.

 - Let students know that you value honest work over high grades and that most employers and businesses do too.